crismaproject/worldstate-analysis-widgets/README.md

 There is a number of directives that are useful for the different parts of the worldstate analysis.
 Currently the best way to get a grip on the usage, see the <code>index.html</code> of this repo.
 Pull in and wire toghether the directives that you want to use in your application accordingly.

-However, this will only work correctly if you provide info where to finde the ICMM instance to use:
+However, this will only work correctly if you provide info where to find the ICMM instance to use:

 ```javascript
 angular.module(